dankinsoid/swift-configs/README.md

 # SwiftConfigs

-SwiftConfigs is a Swift package that provides a unified API for configuration management across different storage backends.
-It supports various storage options including UserDefaults, Keychain, environment variables, in-memory storage, and more, with a clean, type-safe interface.
+SwiftConfigs provides a unified, type-safe API for small key-value storage systems where keys can be manually enumerated.
+The library abstracts storage implementation details behind a clean interface, making it easy to switch between different backends without changing application code.

 ## Features

-- **Type-safe configuration keys** with compile-time validation
-- **Multiple storage backends** (UserDefaults, Keychain, Environment Variables, etc.)
-- **Configuration categories** for organizing different types of settings
+- **Unified API for Small Key-Value Stores**: Works with UserDefaults, Keychain, environment variables, in-memory storage, and other enumerable key-value systems
+- **Configuration Categories**: High-level abstraction that allows changing storage backends without modifying code that uses the values
+- **Type Safety**: Full support for any `Codable` values out of the box with compile-time type checking
+- **Flexible Key Configuration**: Individual keys can use specific handlers instead of abstract categories, allowing usage before system bootstrap
+- **Easy Storage Migration**: Seamlessly migrate between different storage backends or individual key migrations
+- **Test and Preview Support**: Automatically uses in-memory storage for SwiftUI previews and can be easily configured for testing
+- **Per-Key Customization**: Each configuration key can have its own handler, transformer, or migration logic
-- **Property wrapper APIs** for SwiftUI-style usage
+- **Property Wrapper APIs** for simpler usage
-- **Migration utilities** for evolving configuration schemas
-- **Listening for changes** with cancellable subscriptions
+- **Real-time Updates** with cancellable change subscriptions
-- **Secure Enclave support** for maximum security on supported devices
+- **Secure Storage Options** including Keychain and Secure Enclave support

 ## Getting Started